howecaptivate/bioclone/bio.md

 ## PROGRAMMING BIOGRAPHY
 My only programming experience is when I took CS 161 over the summer.
 It was a great class and I was proud of what I had accomplished over the short 10 week period.
 MY favourite project from that class was my final project.
 I created a working Mastermind (code breaking) type game.
 I'm taking this class in hopes to get ahead (as I am in the 1.25 years track).
 Besides that course, I have no prior CS experience.
+Looking forward to this term!